Myrtle Beach business group eMYRge to host founder of craft beer social media platform UnTappd

 Taylor’s focus these days is on his newest venture, TRU Colors Brewing, also based in Wilmington, N.C.
 The company is unique in that it employs active gang members to brew, operate, and promote the company’s beer, with the mission to unite rival gangs and decrease gun violence.

-During his eMYRge-sponsored visit to Myrtle Beach, Taylor will be sharing his experience and journey and providing Myrtle Beach entrepreneurs a behind-the-scenes look at the nature of the challenges and triumphs that he and all entrepreneurs face, according to a press release.
+During his eMYRge-sponsored visit to Myrtle Beach, Taylor shared his experience and journey and provided Myrtle Beach entrepreneurs a behind-the-scenes look at the nature of the challenges and triumphs that he and all entrepreneurs face, according to a press release.

-Royal said she hopes the group learns from his experience and replicates his type of success in Myrtle Beach.
+Royal said she hoped the group learns from his experience and replicates his type of success in Myrtle Beach.

 "We hope that they get inspiration," she said.
 "We hope that they get motivation and we hope that they meet other people at this event that make them understand that their ideas, their concepts are doable right here in Myrtle Beach."